Tengrism: Contemporary views

-Tengrism is based on personal relationship with the gods and spirits and personal experiences, which cannot be set in writings; thus there can be no prophet, holy scripture, place of worship, clergy, dogma, rite and prayers.
+Tengrism is based on personal relationship with gods and spirits that cannot be set in writing.
+Thus, it can have no prophets, holy scriptures, place of worship, clergy, dogma, rites, or prayers.
 In contrast, orthodox Islam is based on a written corpus.
 Doctrines and religious law derive from the Quran and are explained by hadith.
-In this regard, both belief systems are fundamentally distinct.
+In this regard, the two belief systems are fundamentally distinct.

-Modern Tengrists see themselves as separate from the Abrahamic religions.
-According to some modern believers, by praying to the god of Islam the Turkic peoples would give their energy to the Jews and not to themselves (Aron Atabek).
-It excludes the experiences of other nations, but offers Semitic history as if it were the history of all humanity.
-The principle of submission (both in Islam as well as in Christianity) is disregarded as one of the major failings.
-It allows rich people to abuse the ordinary people and makes human development stagnant.
-They advocate Turanism and abandonment of Islam as an Arab religion (Nihal Atsız and others).
-Prayer from the heart can only be in native language, not Arabic.

-On the contrary, others assert that Tengri is indeed synonymous with Allah and that Turkic ancestors did not leave their former belief behind, but simply accepted Allah as new expression for Tengri.
-Shoqan Walikhanov asserts, only the names but not the thoughts became Islamic.
-Thus, "Gök Tengri" (the "blue Sky") was called Allah, the "spirit of the earth" Shaitan, demons became div, peri or jinn, but the idea behind them remained shamanic.
+Others, on the other hand, assert that Tengri is indeed synonymous with Allah and that Turkic ancestors did not leave their former belief behind but simply accepted "Allah" as a new expression for "Tengri".
+Shoqan Walikhanov wrote that only the names but not the thoughts became Islamic.
+Thus, Gök Tengri was called Allah, and Tengrist demons became div, peri, or jinn, but the idea behind them remained shamanic.